jmfanc/RESTful_movieservice/README.md

 # RESTful Movie Service (Spring Boot, Data-Jpa, Security)
 Application provides basic features of popular services like imdb.com or filmweb.pl.
-Apart from simple CRUD operations it also allows to rate movies/series, perform complex queries or add cast members.
+It allows to e.g. register, filter list of shows by complex criteria, browse cast of the show, rate shows or follow other users.

 ## Sample requests and responses
 Get first page of action or sci-fi movies with duration below 120 mins and released after 2010, sorted by release date.